scristofari/image-server/part3/PART3.md

 ### Resize and get the preset.

 The package used is [resize](github.com/nfnt/resize).
-The goal here, is to resize the image like the folllowing rules.
+Our goal is to resize the image with the folllowing rules.

  - ?r=300x200, will resize the image with a width of 300 and a height of 200.
  - ?t=300x200, will create a thumbnail of the image with a width of 300 and a height of 200.